SGSMI.ORG

 Dear Miss Betty, I am looking for some assistance in researching BURGER relatives in Saginaw Michigan.

 I hope you can help or direct me in the correct direction.
-I use ancestry and familysearch to build my tree.
+I use Ancestry and Familysearch to build my tree.

 Attached are files on my Burger family members with all the information I have on them.

 Ernst Burger is buried in Brady Hill.
 He was single.
-My 3X grandparents, Andrew and Catherine are a wall.
+My 3X grandparents, Andrew and Catherine are a WALL.

 Please let me know if you can help.
 I will be in Saginaw on June 6 or 7.